marconetto/azadventures/chapter12/README.md

 wrfrundir=$(which wrf.exe | sed 's/\/main\/wrf.exe/\/run\//')
 ln -s "$wrfrundir"/* .
-ln -sf /shared/home/azureuser/bench_2.5km/* .
+ln -sf /shared/home/azureuser/v4.4_bench_conus2.5km/* .

 export UCX_NET_DEVICES=mlx5_ib0:1
 export OMPI_MCA_pml=ucx

-time mpirun -np 4 wrf.exe
+time mpirun wrf.exe
 ```

-Here we source the pilot EESSI repository which contains a WRF3.9 available.
-For
+Here we used WRF4.4.1 from the production EESSI repository.
-other applications you could explore the most up-to-date repository.
 Click
 [here](https://www.eessi.io/docs/repositories/software.eessi.io/) for details
 and to get up to date information on applications that are being onboarded to
 EESSI.
-Once you `source` the EESSI bash script, you can have access to many other
+Once you `source` the EESSI bash script, you can have access to many
-apps/libraries, including GROMACS, OpenFOAM, among others.
+other apps/libraries, including GROMACS, OpenFOAM, among others.
+For instance,
+if one wanted to use OpenFOAM, the module load command would be: `module load
+    OpenFOAM`.